Mdrs-Corp/the-mu-lang/doc/math.md

 	|| and that's amazing ||
 </add>
 ```
-will say : `The answer to everything is 42 and that's amazing`
+would say: `The answer to everything is 42 and that's amazing`
 ## Multiplicare
-multiply all the values given:
+Multiplies all the values given:
 ```xml
 <mul>
 	a